 You may have also noticed that I have added other salad leaves to the carrot salad.
 I have these growing and really wanted a little more variety.

-So readers, did you put on any “Christmas Cheer” over the festive season.
-Do you have a little bit of “pudding” leftover.
+Did you put on any “Christmas Cheer” over the festive season?
+Do you have a little bit of “pudding” left over.
 Are you planning to eat a little lighter?
 Tell me your slimming secrets.